Thai sour-and-spicy chicken soup with tamarind leaves

 Salt to taste

-5 slices galangal, fresh preferred
+5 slices of galangal, fresh preferred

-2 lemongrass stalks, cut into 1 inch slices
+2 lemongrass stalks, cut into 1-inch slices

 3 shallots, sliced